GEROGIANNIS/Limoji/README.md

 All you have to do is pick the right one or let Limoji choose it for you!

+# Features

+* Hundreds of available emoticons to choose from
+* Random emoticon generator
+* Automatic copy to the clipboard
+* 100% free and open source
+* Lightweight and responsive
+* Tiny footprint (less than 30KB!)
+* Wayland support

 # Installation

 ## Debian / Ubuntu-based distributions (Officially supported)